Mario Bertok

 Mario Bertok (2 September 1929 - 20 August 2008) was a Croatian chess master and sports journalist, writing for the Sportske novosti daily sports newspaper.
 He was born in Zagreb, Yugoslavia.

+Career

 Bertok earned the International Master title in 1957.
 He represented Yugoslavia on board four at the 1960 Chess Olympiad, scoring +5=5−3.
 A second-place finish in the 1960 Yugoslav Championship earned Bertok a berth in the 1960 Budapest Zonal where he placed 2nd, taking third after a playoff.

 At the 1962 Stockholm Interzonal he finished 17th.

 His best international result was Rovinj-Zagreb 1970 where he finished 9th=.

+Personal Life and Death

 Bertok's wife was a well-known Yugoslav actress Semka Sokolović-Bertok (1935–2008), who herself was a competitive chess player in her youth.

 On 20 August 2008, Bertok was reported missing after a few hours of swimming off the shores of Jarun Lake; his body was recovered from the lake later the same day.